Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 ### Building and distributing libsystemd as part of sdbus-c++

 sdbus-c++ provides `BUILD_LIBSYSTEMD` configuration option.
 When turned on, sdbus-c++ will automatically download and build libsystemd as a static library and make it an opaque part of sdbus-c++ shared library for you.
 This is the most convenient and effective approach to build, distribute and use sdbus-c++ as a self-contained, systemd-independent library in non-systemd environments.
 Just make sure your build machine has all dependencies needed by libsystemd build process.
 That includes, among others, `meson`, `ninja`, `git`, `gperf`, and -- primarily -- libraries and library headers for `libmount`, `libcap` and `librt` (part of glibc).
-Be sure to check out the systemd documentation for the  Also, when distributing, make sure these dependency libraries are installed on the production machine.
+Also, when distributing, make sure these dependency libraries are installed on the production machine.

 You may additionally set the `LIBSYSTEMD_VERSION` configuration flag to fine-tune the version of systemd to be taken in.
 (The default value is 242).